DaveSkender/Stock.Indicators/docs/_indicators/Stoch.md

 # {{ page.title }}

-Created by George Lane, the [Stochastic Oscillator](https://en.wikipedia.org/wiki/Stochastic_oscillator) is a momentum oscillator that compares current price with recent highs and lows and is presented on a scale of 0 to 100.  %J is also included for the KDJ Index extension.
+Created by George Lane, the [Stochastic Oscillator](https://en.wikipedia.org/wiki/Stochastic_oscillator), also known as KDJ Index, is a momentum oscillator that compares current price with recent highs and lows and is presented on a scale of 0 to 100.
 [[Discuss] :speech_balloon:]({{site.github.repository_url}}/discussions/237 "Community discussion about this indicator")

 ![image]({{site.baseurl}}{{page.image}})